-I’m a software developer, web content and search technologist based in Seattle, WA.
-I offer consulting services in these areas.
+I’m a software engineer, web content and search technologist based in Seattle, WA.
+Most recently I co-founded and have been developing Sqoop.

 I may be reached at dek@<here>.

 These and other sources can be found on github.